monk1337/awesome-legal-machine-learning/README.md

 # awesome-legal-machine-learning
-A curated list of awesome legal machine learning algorithms,study materials,libraries and software (by language).
+A curated list of awesome legal machine learning research papers (by language).